10 Best Animal Charities That Deserve Your Support in 2025

 5 Best Practices to Help Animal Charities Work Better & Create a Bigger Impact

-Running an animal charity with the aim to help animals and end cruelty requires not just empathy and manpower but a lot more.
-It also requires you to spread awareness, educate people, train staff and volunteers, buy equipment and vehicles, and above all, raise funds.
-From the 17 charities listed here and their successes, we have extracted some best practices to help you along the way.
-Let’s have a look –
+Running an animal charity to help animals and end cruelty requires more than just empathy and lots of manpower.
+You also have to spread awareness, educate people, train staff and volunteers, buy equipment and vehicles, and above all, raise funds.

 1. Be compliant with the law

-Right from the moment you decide to incorporate your organization, you need to abide by the law.
-This includes how many people you need on your board as well as animal acquisition, transportation, and reporting.
+As soon as you incorporate your organization, you’ve taken on a sacred responsibility to do right by the animals you help – and your donors.
+This means you must abide by the law.
 Charities engaging in rescue and shelter activities must be aware of animal protection and welfare laws.

-For example, accepting animals into your shelter must be done in an ethical manner.
+For example, accepting animals in your shelter must be done ethically.
 Your nonprofit must have a system to track each animal and report their status from the time they’re admitted.
-At the same time, you must also have a system in place to ensure the proper treatment, care, and health of animals.
-Be it fostering or adoption, everything must be done keeping legal protocols and procedures in mind.
+Additionally, you must properly ensure each animal you admit has reliable treatment and care.

 2. Create policies and standards

-Policies clarify the services and programs your nonprofit provides.
+Policies also clarify the services and programs your nonprofit provides.
 They can include rules you’ve set for animal care, acquisition, and transportation.
 Requirements for housing, infection prevention, and medical care should also be included in your policies document.
-You may also list down data use, privacy, advertising, and other policies.
+You may also create data use, privacy, advertising, and other policies.
 To increase transparency, you can add a policy page to your website.

-On the other hand, standards help your staff and volunteer understand the expectations regarding the way these policies must be carried out.
+On the other hand, standards help your staff and volunteers understand the expectations regarding the way these policies must be carried out.

 3. Create your animal charity’s strategic plan

 How do you want your charity to grow and help more animals in the future?
 What are your short-term and long-term goals to turn your mission into a reality?
 What are your funding sources?
-Which campaigns, programs, and investigations do you want to focus on in the immediate future?
+Which campaigns and programs do you want to focus on in the immediate future?

-Creating a strategic plan will not only answer these questions (many more) but also open a path to success for your animal charity.
-But the process has to be streamlined.
-That is to say, involve your board.
+Creating a strategic plan will not only answer these questions (and many more!) but also open a path to success for your animal charity.
 Break down your yearly vision into small monthly or quarterly goals.
-Create small groups of staff and volunteers and depending on their skills, delegate tasks.
-You may also want to hire consultants to help you with making strategies.
+Create small groups of staff and volunteers and, depending on their skills, delegate tasks.
+You may also want to hire consultants to help you with the strategic planning process.

 Additionally, share your short-term goals and your desired impact with your supporters.
 Ask for their feedback and support in making them come true.

-We have a helpful strategic plan template that you can download for free!
+Free Resource: Download our free strategic plan template to guide you.
 Plus, check out this comprehensive guide to strategic plans for even more insight!

 4. Raise funds for your nonprofit

-Regardless of type of program or mission, every animal charity has one thing in common: a donate button on their website.
-That’s because they know none of that would be possible without funds.
+Regardless of the type of program they run or their mission, every animal charity has one thing in common: a donate button on their website.
+That’s because they know none of their important work would be possible without funds.

 1. A general fund that includes basic animal care, transportation, vaccination, veterinarian bills, food, utility costs, etc.